Table of Contents

 KS was one of the most common opportunistic infections (OIs) in the early days of the AIDS epidemic.

 HHV-8 is the virus that causes KS.
 It is transmitted through sexual contact or blood products.
-KS has always been less common in women, but is less common in all people with HIV since the use of potent HIV drug combinations.
+KS has always been less common in women than in men, but is less common in all people with HIV since the use of newer, more effective HIV drug combinations.

 KS on the skin is not life threatening.
 However, if KS spreads to other parts of the body, especially the lungs, it can cause serious problems.
 An oncologist (a doctor who specializes in cancer) usually suggests treatment options based on factors such as the size, number, and location of KS tumors.
+However, the first treatment for KS is to begin HIV drugs.
 Your HIV provider and other specialists (e.g., radiation oncologist, dermatologist) may be involved as well.

 Symptoms (by Location)